 NEW: Backers of police officer who shot Michael Brown are confronted

-Events are unfolding at a rapid pace in Ferguson, Missouri.
-The city has been in turmoil since August 9, when a white city police officer fatally shot an unarmed black teenager, Michael Brown, in the middle of a street.
-Protesters and law enforcement officers have clashed in the streets.
+Events continue to unfold at a rapid pace in Ferguson, Missouri.
+The city has been in turmoil since August 9, when white city police officer Darren Wilson fatally shot Michael Brown, an unarmed black teenager.

 Protesters and law enforcement officers have clashed in the streets for several nights.